 - Dry mustard

--Apply a little yellow or Dijon mustard to the meat surface of the ribs, then apply the BBQ rub on both sides.
-If you do not have mustard on hand, a little oil or margarine will work.
+- Apply a thin coating of yellow or Dijon mustard to meat side, then apply the BBQ rub on both sides.
+If you do not have mustard on hand, a little oil, hot sauce, or margarine will work.

--Season grilled vegetables or add a little to your next potato salad.
+- Season grilled vegetables or add a little to your next potato salad or favorite party dip.

 Pitmaster BBQ Rib Rub